elmeraguirre/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/b737b17a-a96c-4452-9ae6-f1432f4e5c1c)

 2.)
 After setting up your virtual machine, you’ll need to connect to it using the public IP address it was assigned.
-Just open the Remote Desktop Connection app and you’re good to go!
+Just open the Remote Desktop Connection app and you’re good to go.

+3.)
+After connecting to your virtual machine, head over to the Control Panel.
+From there, open Programs and click on Turn Windows features on or off.